 Thomas L Johnson aka TJ

 TJ was the founder of Dayo Scuba.
 He got his start with diving while stationed in the US Army, in Greece back in 1981 and 1982, but it was later, in the 90s that he really started diving more often.
 Because of his passion with scuba diving, one thing led to another and he became a scuba instructor.
 At the same time he pursued his education and experience doing more extreme diving such as technical and cave diving.
-Years later he now teaches about anything cave, technical and public safety diving, including instructors.
-His hobbies these days are surveying new caves anywhere in the world, deep wreck diving, shooting and kayaking.
-TJ now lives primarily in north Florida around the caves he mostly trains at.
+Years later, he now teaches about anything cave, technical and public safety diving, including instructors.
+All instructors at Dayo Scuba are his (and Denise's) finest prodegies!
+His hobbies these days are surveying caves, deep wreck diving, flying, building, gunsmithing, boating and kayaking.
+You can find him mostly at Dayo Scuba North which is in North Florida and close to the caves he loves to teach in.

 Certifications/Agencies: SDI, TDI & ERDI Instructor Trainer & Evaluator (OW, PSD, Cave & Technical) #3297, NSS CDS Sponsor #368, IANTD #6514.
 He is currently on the SDI/TDI/ERDI Training Advisory Panel.